 - Temperature exacerbates all three previous factors.
 If there is some humidity but low/medium temperature, you’re fine.
 But if it’s warm for too long, it’s a big problem.
 High temperatures will make bacteria spread faster, it will make oils go rancid twice as fast, and it will kill all aroma and flavor.
 If nothing else, see that your coffee is guarded from high temperatures.
 Anything over 95°F is considered high.

-Coffee canisters have emerged in recent years and they do a great job at keeping coffee fresh.
-They don’t let any air in, are opaque, and some of them even have a CO2 valve which lets gas through, but not oxygen.
+Coffee canisters have emerged in recent years and they do a great job at keeping beverages fresh.
+They don’t let any air in, are opaque, and some of them even have a CO2 valve that lets gas through, but not oxygen.
 Coffee beans emit CO2 naturally and having an escape valve for it will further protect your beans from unwanted odor.

 To put it simply, store your coffee beans in a dark, cool, dry place.
 Ensure they are in a sealed container and they should stay in great condition for a long while.